A family mystery solved: A Kansas baby’s burial site discovered - NewsBreak

 A few days later, St. Mary’s Parish raised funds to baptize baby Manuel Jacinto Machado.
 Twenty-four hours later, he passed away.

 “His short little life, it was all lived right here in Newton, Kansas.
-He’s a Newton citizen from the day he was born until the day he died,” Gulley said.
+He’s a Newton citizen from the day he was born until the day he died,” Gulley.

 Katherine is a relative to baby Machado.
 She says his parent couldn’t bring themselves to talk about him.

-“The older kids kind of knew something had happened, but it was just a story kind of lost to time,” Gulley said.
+“The older kids kind of knew something had happened, but it was just a story kind of lost to time.”Former Kansas state senator, Wichita city councilman, and Army pilot dies

 “I’ve searched for a long, long time.
-I’ve done family trees for more than 100 families,” Gulley said.
+I’ve done family trees for more than 100 families.”

 She says she almost gave up until she found a few articles online about the baby’s baptism and death from The Kansan a 100 years ago.